Bethany Retirement Living FAQs and COVID-19 Cases as of 4/13/21 11:30am:

 - Bethany may admit COVID positive residents periodically if we have a COVID-positive area set up.

-- Screening of all SNF residents occurs daily and at times two or three times/day.
-Symptoms monitored include a full set of vital signs along with the observation of any of the following: coughing, shortness of breath, weakness, fatigue, sore throat, chills, nausea, vomiting, diarrhea, headache, muscle aches and loss of taste/smell.
+- Screening of SNF residents occurs daily and at times two or three times/day.
+Symptoms monitored include a set of vital signs along with the observation of any of the following: coughing, shortness of breath, weakness, fatigue, sore throat, chills, nausea, vomiting, diarrhea, headache, muscle aches and loss of taste/smell.

 - Resident Activities of Daily Living (ADL) sheets are updated to include prompts for hand sanitizing of resident hands and resident mask placement.